jantomec/SwiftAlgebra/README.md

 ## Requirements

 SwiftLinearAlgebra includes only pure Swift code making this package cross-platform.
-The latest version of Swift is recommended.
+The latest version of Swift is recommended, while Swift 5.5 is the minimum requirement.

 ## Usage